A Guide to Psychology and its Practice

 The most immediate and primary response to hurt or insult is a physiological arousal of the sympathetic nervous system.
 Your heart rate jumps.
 Your blood pressure surges.
 These things, however, are just immediate self-defensive reactions that prepare us to take some sort of action to respond to the threat.

 Now, to be technically precise here, anger does not refer to the feeling of physiological arousal itself; anger is a particular response to that arousal that is grounded in hostility and hatred.
 In essence, anger is a wish to hurt someone because someone has hurt you.
-Anger does not even have to be experienced as the strong emotion of rage; it can just as well be a thought or a wish to hurt someone.
+Anger does not even have to be experienced as the strong emotion of rage; it can just as well be a thought or a wish to cause enough harm to someone to make that person stop doing what has been hurting you.
 In this sense, then, anger is a “bad” thing because it is an offense against love, for love is a matter of willing the good of others, not a matter of wishing them harm.

 When you are told to acknowledge your anger in psychotherapy, however, you are not being told to do something that is morally wrong.
 Nor are you being encouraged to “get angry,” such as by yelling, cursing, throwing things, breaking things, or hitting someone.
 Instead, you are being told to recognize something that is already within you, so that you can stop deceiving yourself about your own reality.